openedx/edx-documentation/en_us/developers/source/conventions/preventing_xss.rst

 HTML-escaped, when your intention was to keep the HTML from being HTML-escaped.

-.. _Safe Templates Additional Resources:
+.. _Preventing XSS Additional Resources:

 Additional Resources
 ********************